angus-mackenzie/ASD-Notes/ASD04.md

 # Refactoring
 ## XP and Change
 * Conventional wisdom in software engineering is to design for change.
 It is worth spending time and effort anticipating changes as this reduces costs later in the life cycle.
-* XP, however, maintains that this is not worthwhile as changes cannot be reliably anticipated.
+* XP, however, maintains that this is not worthwhile as changes cannot be reliably anticipated
-* Rather, it proposes constant code improvement (refactoring) to make changes easier when they have to be implemented.
+* Rather, it proposes constant code improvement (refactoring) to make changes easier when they have to be implemented
 ## What is refactoring
 * Refactoring is defined as
     *   a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behaviour